slsa-framework/provenance-architecture-demo/README.md

 that don't require full build system integration.

 Software engineering isn't *one size fits all* and our approach to supply chain security shouldn't be so either.
-The construction presented here offers a number of benefits:
+While certainly not exhaustive, the architectures presented here offer a number of benefits:

 *   Flexible deployment options
 *   Easy on-boarding